glensc/eventum-oldwiki/Eventum:FAQ.md

----
-title: Eventum:FAQ
-permalink: /Eventum:FAQ/
----

 NOTE: this FAQ is a work in progress and will be updated as needed.
 If you cannot find the answers in this document, please see the eventum mailing list at <http://lists.mysql.com/eventum-users>.
 You can search the archive for answers, or subscribe and send your own questions to the list.

 You may also reach the Eventum developers by joining irc.freenode.net on channel \#eventum.
 Help on simple problems can be obtained directly through IRC, but for more complex problems, please send an email to the mailing list above.

-Troubleshooting
+Troubleshooting {#troubleshooting}
 ---------------

-### Problem: I get the message "Client does not support authentication protocol"
+### Problem: I get the message "Client does not support authentication protocol" {#problem-i-get-the-message-client-does-not-support-authentication-protocol}

 Solution: See <http://dev.mysql.com/doc/mysql/en/old-client.html>

 ### Problem: I get the message "Error: Cookies support seem to be disabled in your browser.
-Please enable this feature and try again".
+Please enable this feature and try again". {#problem-i-get-the-message-error-cookies-support-seem-to-be-disabled-in-your-browser.-please-enable-this-feature-and-try-again.}

 Solution: There are many things that could cause this problem.

 -   Double check that cookies are enabled in your browser.
 -   Check that time settings on the client and server are correct.
 If the client time is set ahead of the server, the cookie could automatically delete itself.
 -   Check if you have a firewall or antivirus program that could be blocking cookies from being set.
 -   Check if your hostname is correct.
 Try to use an ip address as APP_HOSTNAME in config.inc.php and browse to that ip.
 -   PHP has difficulties setting cookies to 'localhost' when you explicitly set the domain name, for this reason, if you define APP_COOKIE_DOMAIN as NULL it solves the problem:

 ` define("APP_COOKIE_DOMAIN", NULL);`